cahute/cahute/docs/topics/protocols/cas40.rst

     from that time (see :ref:`cas`), and 40, the size in bytes of the headers used in the protocol.

+This protocol is usually present over :ref:`transport-serial`.
-For this protocol, serial settings are selected manually on both the sender and the receiver, and stay the same until the communication ends.
+Serial settings are selected manually on both the sender and the receiver, and stay the same until the communication ends.
 Available serial settings on the reference implementations of this protocol are the following: